-Sink sensitivity: Sanitization is sink-sensitive: sanitization to apply to data depends on how the data will be used.
+Sink sensitivity: Sanitization is sink sensitive: sanitization to apply to data depends on how the data will be used.

-Source sensitivity: Sanitization is source-sensitive: the correct sanitizer to use on data depends on where the data comes from.
-Source sensitivity also makes full automatic sanitization (as advocated in Samuel et al. [32]) difficult.
+Source sensitivity: Sanitization is source sensitive: the correct sanitizer to use on data depends on where the data comes from.
+Source sensitivity also makes full automatic sanitization (as advocated by Samuel et al. [38]) difficult.

-Context-sensitivity: As elaborated in ScriptGard [33] and by [39], sanitization is also context-sensitive: to choose the proper sanitization strategy, the nested context needs to be determined.
+Context-sensitivity: As elaborated in ScriptGard [39] and by Weinberger et al. [46], sanitization is context-sensitive: to choose the proper sanitizer, the nested context needs to be determined.
 Consider the following snippet of HTML code, which displays a comment (the value untrusted) when the element is clicked.

+'''

 <div class='comment-box'

+onclick='displayComment(untrusted, this)'>

-onclick='displayComment(untrusted, this)'> ... hidden comment ...
+... hidden comment ...

-The untrusted comment is in two nested contexts: it is in the onclick attribute of an HTML tag, and it is in a single-quoted JavaScript string context.
+The untrusted comment is in two nested contexts: it is in the onclick attribute of an HTML tag, and it is in a singlequoted JavaScript string context.
 To properly sanitize the untrusted comment, we must ensure that the untrusted comment does not contain either JavaScript or HTML metacharacters.
 In general, more than one sanitizer may be needed on a path between a given source and a sink.
-However, this can be still modeled by saying that for a given source and sink type, a single function representing the composition of sanitizers is required.
+We model this using a single function to represent the composition of sanitizers, as required.

 Not idempotent or reversible: Note that sanitizers are not guaranteed to be either idempotent or reversible, meaning that we cannot apply them more than once.
-A recent study [11] shows that out of 24 sanitizers considered, 19 are idempotent, and that only 2 are reversible.
+A recent study [15] shows that out of 24 sanitizers considered, 19 are idempotent, and that only 2 are reversible.
 Moreover, order is important, as less than 30% of pairs of sanitizers commute.
+Finally, over-sanitization is also a significant issue, which often leads to malformed double-encoded data.